kolevairina/Modeling-and-Simulation/README.md

 To generate figures or tables from the manuscript, follow these steps:
     1. Download or clone this entire repository into any local directory.
     2. Open the .ipynb file included; Jupyter Notebook is recommended.
+    The figures in the **"Figures"** folder correspond to the figures in the Python code.
-    3. Follow the steps listed out and run each cell with code in it as instructed.
-All necessary packages and libraries are already included.
+    3. Follow the steps listed out and run each cell as instructed without making any changes to the code.
+Figures will be displayed directly in the Jupyter Notebook environment and will be saved into the same folder that the .ipynb file is located in.

+All necessary packages and libraries are already included in the code.
 No additional raw data is necessary.